2hYan9/CPP-Notes/README.md

 ```
 it will get different result for different running.

-There, the function `pthread_create` is used to create threads, and the prototype is as followed:
+The function `pthread_create` is used to create threads, and the prototype is as followed:
 ```c++
 int pthread_create(pthread_t *restrict thread,
                           const pthread_attr_t *restrict attr,